henry-oberholtzer/mp3-to-mp4/README.md

 # Upcoming features

 - Full Test Coverage.
-- Joining option for albums folders.
-  - DONE: In config, allow user to specify to sort on file names or by album & track number.
-  - Sort function in renderer.py for audio list, based on config preferences.
-  - Sort by:
-    file name
-    track index (disc & track index)
-  - Audio concat for join in render.
 - Config output_path as typed path.
 - Changeable config location?
 - Default to in-folder image.